salyerik/pianos/README.md

-# This is the home page of a business card site
+# This is a home page of a business card site

 ## I used here:
 * HTML (BEM)